JK-Liu7/CoPeDiT/README.md

 train_MDiT3D_Cardiac.sh
 ```
 ## Acknowledgement
-Our code is implemented based on [MONAI](https://github.com/Project-MONAI/research-contributions), We thank for part of their codes.
+Our code is implemented based on [MONAI](https://github.com/Project-MONAI/research-contributions), we thank for part of their codes.